jincyjos22/Car-Pricing-Prediction/README.md

 ---

 ## 🏁 Conclusion

-This project helps understand car pricing dynamics and supports data-driven decision-making for entering a new market.
+This project helps understand the key factors influencing car prices and provides a reliable model for predicting prices in a new market.

 ---